ryanell/ryanell.github.io/projects/eatereez.md

  discover an
  eatery which they might not previously have known existed.

- The
+ The map page allows users to find nearby restaurants based on their location on campus.
+Clicking on a pin and choosing "more info" takes the user to a list of eateries that can be found at the chosen location so users don't have to read through the list of locations.

 ## Developing More Than Just the App

 Throughout working on this project, I developed greatly as a software developer, team member, leader, and teacher.
 I had a big hand in both the front end and back end development of the project.
-I implemented the layout of the various pages as well as some of the database that we used in order to store and retrieve information about the eateries.
-I created most of the admin side of the application, along with
+I implemented the layout of various pages as well as a portion of the database that we used to store and retrieve information.
+I created the majority of the admin side of the application, along with the navigation bar, footer and the page containing eatery details.

- including the interface which allows admins to
-    add and edit eateries, evaluate and remove reports and the relevant reviews, evaluate user submitted eateries and all of the relevant databases for those actions.
-For the users, I created the navigation bar at the top, along with the footer that's displayed on the bottom  of each page and implemented the details page which reads out the relevant information store in the database.

-Completing this project presented the challenge of working effectively with a group